 Other Administrative Actions

 In some instances, other administrative actions may be taken in addition to or apart from the Residential Conduct Process.
-Specifically, the Director of Residential Education or designee, may require residents to move to another room or suite or move to another residence hall.
+Specifically, the Director of Residential Life or designee, may require residents to move to another room or suite or move to another residence hall.
 Reasonable notice under the circumstances shall be given.
 Apart from the Residential Conduct Process, these actions do not constitute sanctions and cannot be appealed.